 Before long, the starving Picts and Scots made a desperate attack on Coel's camp.
 Coel was taken by complete surprise, and the British forces fled.
 Wandering through remote territory after the attack, Coel became trapped in a bog at Coilsfield, in Tarbolton, Ayrshire, and drowned.
 Coel's death is recorded by Anglo-Saxon chroniclers.

 He was first buried in a mound there before his body was translated to the church at Coylton.
-Following his death, Coel's Northern Kingdom was divided between two of his sons, Ceneu inherited the kingdoms of north-eastern and midland Britain and Gorbanian, became king of Bryneich, which was later conqured by the Angles, who called it Bernicia.
+Following his death, Coel's Northern Kingdom was divided between two of his sons, Ceneu inherited the kingdoms of north-eastern and midland Britain and Ghorbanian became king of Bryneich, which was later conquered by the Angles, who called it Bernicia.
 Another son was thought to be Meirchawn whose uncle Mor and cousin Morydd were thought to be father and brother of Merlin.
-By about 616, the Cole dynasty were eventually wiped out by the Vikings and Saxons.
+By about 616, the Cole dynasty was eventually wiped out by the Vikings and Saxons.